ypeiyu/PAMS-FCN/README.md

 ```

 ## Main Results
-We conduct an ablation study to validate the effectivenss of the proposed network.
+1. We conduct an ablation study to validate the effectivenss of the proposed network.

 **Table 1**.
 Result of the ablation study on the Heavy Occlusion subset of the Caltech Dataset and the Caltech-New dataset.
 Runtime is evaluated on a single GTX 1080Ti GPU per image.

 ![ablation study](./image/table1.png)

+2. The main detection results can be found [here](https://drive.google.com/open?id=0BzKzrI_SkD1_WVVTSmQxU0dVRzA "Title").